 The plans submitted with applications are on line (http://www.churchplansonline.org.uk) and are invaluable.
-However, they vary greatly in quality (by no means all are signed) and cannot be used in isolation, since the application forms and related correspondence in each file often supplement them.
+However, they vary greatly in quality (by no means all are signed) and cannot be used in isolation, since the application forms and related correspondence that supplemented them can only be consulted in the original files..

 The Royal Institute of British Architects (RIBA) was founded in 1834 with a library (now the British Architectural Library (BAL)) and though it had relatively few members outside London until the late C19, its records are a vital source.
 Its membership records include admission papers, which are fullest for those who, after election as Associates, applied for Fellowships.
 Applicants had to provide a statement of career, including works, training, and references from colleagues, which often go into considerable detail.
 Other records include Transactions, detailing the regular meetings (including lectures by members), and those of specialist committees.